photowey/eventbuzz/crates/eventbuzz/README.md

 // ----------------------------------------------------------------

-// HelloEvent -> This Listener target event. impl ApplicationEventListener<HelloEvent> for HelloEventListener {
+// HelloEvent -> This target event of Listener. impl ApplicationEventListener<HelloEvent> for HelloEventListener {
     fn on_application_event(&self, event: &HelloEvent) {
         // Handle event.